The best views in San Francisco are on the Golden Gate Promenade, a great walk with gorgeous views of the Golden Gate Bridge, bay, and city skyline.

 The Palace of Fine Arts was built for the 1915 Panama-Pacific International Exposition — A World’s Fair, which celebrated both the completion of the Panama Canal and San Francisco’s recovery from the 1906 earthquake.
 The faux Roman ruin is a very popular photo op, especially for wedding photos.

-The Golden Gate Promenade, with its splendid views of the the Golden Gate Bridge, San Francisco Bay, and city skyline, has to be one of the best walks on the planet.
+The Golden Gate Promenade, with its splendid views of the the Golden Gate Bridge, San Francisco Bay, and city skyline, has to be one of the best things to do in California.
 It’s an easy walk on a wide, smooth, flat surface, and it’s absolutely free.
-This is one of the great things to do with your family at Christmas as well.